proofit404/stories/docs/composition.rst

     >>> Subscription(load_profile, load_price).buy(user=John, price_id=7)
     >>> _

-You can group delegates into single object to avoid complex constructors and names duplication.
+You can group delegates into a single object to avoid complex constructors and names duplication.

 .. code:: python